HDest-Community/Gungnir/README.md

 ### Notes
 ---
-- The Gungnir is found naturally in the world.
-Can also drop from [weapon crates](https://gitlab.com/accensi/hd-addons/weapon-crate).
 - The loadout code is `gnr`.
 - Configuration codes are:
 	- `accel`: Accelerator - increases charge speed.